 - 43. The main building was a fairly decent sized old fashioned stone house over two or three floors, I'm not sure.
 The classrooms and other school rooms were mainly in the old building.
-There weren't that many pupils at Keil School, probably no more than there were at about 130 to 180.
+There weren't that many pupils at Keil School, probably no more than there were at manual, about 130 to 180.
 The pupils were from age 13 to 18.
 There were two school houses, with about four dormitories. - 44.
 Keil School mostly comprised of day school pupils.
 There were two school boarding houses.
 I can't remember the names of the two school houses.
 There may have been a girls' house too, I'm not sure.
 The house I was in was across the courtyard from the main building and the other one was 200 metres up a driveway.
 I don't think that interhouse competition was a big thing at Keil School possibly because they had so many day pupils. - 45.
 There was a differentiation between the boarders and the day pupils.
 The day pupils would arrive just before 9.00 am.
 Usually, by 4.00 pm they would all have disappeared home.
 As soon as the sports part of the day was finished or afternoon classes they were free to go unless they had extra studies or tuition like computer class or electronics, or whatever was happening.
 The day pupils would get some of the luxuries of home life.
 That wasn't available to me because public transport wasn't such that I could have utilised that to get home. - 46.
-My Housemaster was Mr OCQ who was a horrible man.
+My Housemaster was Mr ^{OCQ} who was a horrible man.
 He was grumpy, unreasonable, and didn't particularly like me.
 I didn't like him in any shape or form.
-Everyone knew Mr OCQ for either the right or wrong reasons.
+Everyone knew Mr ^{OCQ} for either the right or wrong reasons.
 From my perspective, I didn't get on with him, I didn't like him.
 He was the one that caught me at the railway station and punished me.
 I thought he considered me insignificant, he didn't care about me.
-I think Mr OCQ was something to do with the and if you got on well with him, but that wasn't my scene.
+I think Mr was something to do with the second and if you was something to do with the second and if you was something you got on well with him, but that wasn't my scene.